 When we first meet Gia and her mother, she is trying on clothes and seeing what still fits.
 Instead of giving away the too-small clothes, Mama reminds her that they should save them.
 I have to admit, I expected Gia to be excited by the thought that her little sister might one day wear her clothes, but the story progresses and builds to an outburst in which Gia lets us know how she feels about that "ding-dang" baby, a phrase she utters throughout the book, always printed in a special font.
 When Gia let that exclamation rip, I knew I was going to love her and this book for saying it like it is.
 Woodson continues the story of the preparations for the baby and, while Gia is never ignored or pushed aside in the excitement, she is very aware that that baby is taking up a lot of time and attention.
 She says, "Some days I sat on my stoop thinking about all those years it had just been me and Mama."
 Even though the baby is not physically part of her world yet, Gia is already feeling how this baby is pushing her way into their lives, forcing two to make room for three.
 Gia and her Mama still do everything together like they always did, even eating pecan pie, which that baby sure loves, they are just doing different things.

 In school, Gia is embarrassed and frustrated when the teacher reads a book about a a new baby joining a family and all the kids turn to look at her.
 She may want attention, but not because of that baby.
 Attention turns to Mama because of the baby as well, but she seems happy to take it on.
 Aunts want to talk of nothing but the baby, Uncles come over to help build the crib and Grandma wants to make sure Mama is eating her greens.
 Things come to a head one night at a family dinner when, as usual, all talk is about the baby.
-Gia bursts and yells, "I'm so sick of that ding-dang baby!" and is sent to her room.
+Gia explodes, yelling, "I'm so sick of that ding-dang baby!" and is sent to her room.
 Woodson is wonderful at capturing the emotions of a child and putting them into words.
 Curled up on her bed in her room, the baby's crib peeking out of one corner of the room, Gia says, "Upstairs, I got that teary, choky feeling.
 And even though there were a lot of people in my house, I felt real, real alone."

 This is such a beautiful ending to the book.
 The acknowledgment that Mama loved her time alone with Gia, which is going to end, and the wonderful looking forward when she tells Gia that she can tell the new baby about these times past.
-The raw facts of childhood are that it's often not easy to share and sometimes hard to include someone new into your orbit when yo have only known the feeling of being the center of the universe.
+The raw facts of childhood are that it's often not easy to share and sometimes hard to include someone new into your orbit when you have only known the feeling of being the center of the universe.
 Woodson does a brilliant job simplifying and giving voice to these feelings that we sometimes overlook or override in an effort to keep everyone in the family moving forward.
 The book ends with Gia and Mama going back downstairs for one more piece of pecan pie, something that mother, daughter and new baby all love.

 *** As an interesting aside, in her Golden Fuse Awards for 2010, Betsy Bird notes under her Tit for Tat category, "I may be wrong, but I believe that Mo Willems' daughter Trixie is in Pecan Pie Baby by Jacqueline Woodson, just as Jacqueline's daughter was in Knuffle Bunny 2."
 I'm not sure if Woodson's daughter is named Sonya, but there is definitely a Trixie in Gia's class in Pecan Pie Baby.
 How cool to have your parent and his/her friend memorialize you and your buddy in picture books!